Jotun (company): History

 Jotun began in the early 1920s as a paint and marine provisions merchant in Sandefjord, Norway.
 Sandefjord was a popular homeport for whaling ships, which used to get laid up in port every summer for repairs and maintenance.
 The company's founder, Odd Gleditsch Sr. had worked on whaling ships and felt there was a demand for such a provider in the whaling town.
 During those days, paint stores usually sold pigments, turpentine and linseed oil separately, leaving it to purchasers to buy and mix them.
 Gleditsch retired from the sea and opened a shop in Sandefjord to sell paints and provisions, but soon felt that a demand existed for ready-made paints.
 In 1926, he purchased an existing small chemical factory called Jotun.
 In the early 1930s, the company made its first popular ready-made paint called Arcanol, which was marketed to ship owners and shipyards, a strategy that Jotun continued to invest in.
 The 1920s and 1930s saw a boom in Norwegian shipping, especially in its dry cargo and tanker fleet, and Jotun took advantage of that.

 To ensure an adequate stock existed in all principal ports for these Norwegian shipowners, Jotun began stocking paints in North Africa, Europe and the Americas.
 As the Middle East and Southeast Asian countries developed in the 1950s, Jotun began to market its products to ship suppliers there.
 The founder's son, Odd Gleditsch Jr., oversaw the company's expansion in the Middle East.
 Working with the Norwegian export council, he travelled to Libya where Jotun built its first overseas factory in 1962.
 In 1967, Jotun opened its second international factory in Thailand. which became the base for its operations in Southeast Asia.

 In 1982, Jotun opened a trading office in Hong Kong.
 As China began to open up, Jotun developed a joint venture in Shanghai with the Chinese shipping giant COSCO to provide paints to its shipyards and ships.
 During that time, Jotun established a separate company called Jotun Coatings which focused on the manufacture of paints.
 In the 1970s, the company began to develop solvent-free powder coatings.

+In 2026 Jotun celebrated its 100-year anniversary.

 Organization

-The Jotun Group has four business segments, with its head office in Sandefjord, Norway.
+The Jotun Group has four business segments, decorative paints, marine coatings, protective coatings and powder coatings, and has its head office in Sandefjord, Norway.